 LGP has also partnered with the TSA to ensure Terminal B features the most technologically advanced screening equipment, including Advanced Imaging Technology, Smart Pad System and mobile inspection tables as part of the baggage system.
 Other innovative technologies in the terminal include our common use check-in system, dynamic signage, the terminal’s Building Management System and mobile and contactless food ordering.

 The new Eastern Concourse opened on December 1, 2018 to guests.
 Travelers flying with Air Canada, Southwest, United, and select American flights will use the new gates, of which 16 out of 18 are now operational.
+The remaining two gates of the concourse are expected to enter service in Spring 2021.
 Guests are now able to enjoy new dining and retail options that showcase the best of New York.

-Work is progressing on the Central Hall, which will connect the new Terminal B to the new Terminal C, creating Governor Cuomo's vision of a unified airport.
-Structural steel is complete on top of Terminal B's CHRP (Central Heating & Refrigeration Plant) and roofing installation of the future Central Hall is ongoing.
+Work is progressing on the Central Hall, which will connect the new Terminal B to the new Terminal C, creating a unified airport.
+Steel erection was completed in early April.
+Work is progressing on interior systems, curtain wall, and canopy.
 The Central Hall will also be able to accommodate a proposed AirTrain station.